ray-project/ray/deploy/ray-operator/README.md

 ### Deploying the controller

-Build the controller config and apply it to the cluster:
+First, modify the controller config to use the image you build.
+Replace "controller" in config/manager/kustomization.yaml with the name of your image.
+Then, build the controller config and apply it to the cluster:

 ```shell script
 kubectl kustomize config/default | kubectl apply -f -